-- Costs of special care units (such as intensive care or must tell the plan that you are going coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Services that are covered for you What you must pay when you get these services • Costs of special care units (such as intensive care or coronary care units) must tell the plan that you are going to be admitted to the hospital.
+Drugs and medications If you get authorized inpatient care at • Lab tests an out-of-network hospital after your emergency condition is stabilized, your • X-rays and other radiology services cost is the cost-sharing you would pay Necessary surgical and medical supplies at a network hospital. • Use of appliances, such as wheelchairs Operating and recovery room costs • Physical, occupational, and speech language therapy Inpatient substance abuse services • Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Global Classic (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

-- Blood including storage and administration
+If Global Classic (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. • Blood - including storage and administration Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.

-- Physician services

-Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-If you are not What you must pay when you get these services to be admitted to the hospital.
+If you are not